vegaprotocol/specs/protocol/0082-RFPR-on_chain_referral_program.md

 The aim of the on-chain referral program is to allow users of the protocol to incentivise users and community members to refer new traders by voting to provide benefits for referrers and/or referees.

-Whilst a referral program is active, the following benefits will be available to eligible parties:
+Whilst a referral program is active, the following benefits may be available to eligible parties:

 - a **referrer** will receive a proportion of all referee taker fees as a **reward**.
 - a **referee** will be eligible for a **discount** on any taker fees they incur.